 Every troubled teen enrolled in the RedCliff Ascent wilderness therapy program brings a unique set of circumstances and problems.
-The one commonality they typically share is the avoidance of the “business of life,” or the developmental vacation.
+The one commonality they typically share is the avoidance of the “business of life,” or the developmental stagnation.
 They expect everyone around them to compensate for their own lack of responsibility.

 Each struggling teen differs in his or her system of avoiding responsibility.
 Consequently, they require an individualized intervention that will help them understand that their previous way of life is no longer beneficial.
 For this reason, RedCliff emphasizes individual treatment above a predetermined length of stay.